vedant2577/Dnyaan-Setu/README.md

 # Dnyaan-Setu
-Project which connect student and alumini through portal
+Project which connect student and alumini  portal